ethersphere/swarm-guide/contents/introduction.rst

 Nodes cache content that they pass on at retrieval, resulting in an auto scaling elastic cloud: popular (oft-accessed) content is replicated throughout the network decreasing its retrieval latency.
 Caching also results in a :dfn:`maximum resource utilisation` in as much as nodes will fill their dedicated storage space with data passing through them.
 If capacity is reached, least accessed chunks are purged by a garbage collection process.
 As a consequence, unpopular content will end up getting deleted.
 Storage insurance (to be implemented in POC4 by Q1 of 2019) will offer users a secure guarantee to protect important content from being purged.

-Swarm content access is centred around the notion of a manifest.
-A manifest file describes a document collection, e.g.,

-* a filesystem directory
-* an index of a database
-* a routing table of a virtual host

-Manifests specify paths and corresponding content hashes allowing for url based content retrieval.
-Manifests can therefore define a routing table for (static) assets (including dynamic content using for instance static javascript).
-This offers the functionality of :dfn:`virtual hosting`, storing entire directories or web(3)sites, similar to www but without servers.

 You can read more about these components in :ref:`architecture`.